Jason-Val/mir-classification/README.md

 Any alterations to that structure will require minor changes to the code.

 Before the cnn can be trained, the melspectrograms must be computed with extract_mel_medium.py.
 This may take a very long time; expect it to run for at least 5 hours.

+Current best accuracy is 60% on 4 genres, trained for 5 hours.